JetBrains/lets-plot-docs/source/index.rst

     ---
     :column: col-lg-6 col-md-4 col-sm-6 col-xs-12 p-2

-    The Lets-Plot for Python library provides an :ref:`API <api>` which is mostly based on the `ggplot2 <https://ggplot2.tidyverse.org>`__ package well-known to data scientists who use R.
+    Lets-Plot API is largely based on the :ref:`API <api>` provided by `ggplot2 <https://ggplot2.tidyverse.org>`__ package well-known to data scientists who use R.

     To learn more about the grammar of graphics, we recommend an excellent book called "ggplot2: Elegant Graphics for Data Analysis".
-It will be a good prerequisite for further exploration of the Lets-Plot library.
+This will be a good prerequisite for further exploration of the Lets-Plot library.

 Explore Your Data with Lets-Plot